fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 you may have a read permission problem.
 They are not uncommon when dealing with volumes.
 In the above case, you can use _chmod a+r mongo-init.js_, which will give everyone read access to that file.
 Be careful when using _chmod_ since granting more privileges can be a security issue.
 Use the _chmod_ only on the mongo-init.js on your computer.

-Now starting the express application with the correct environment variable should work:
+Now starting the Express application with the correct environment variable should work:

 ```bash
 $ MONGO_URL=mongodb://the_username:the_password@localhost:3456/the_database npm run dev